theonejj/ansible-zfs_on_root/README.md

 This provides a configurable way to define how the ZFS installation will look like and allows for topologies that cannot be defined within the standard Ubuntu installation wizard.

+* For example:
-* For example, if you always want a 3 disk setup to have a _mirrored_ boot pool with a _raidz_ root pool, but a 4 disk setup should use a _raidz_ boot pool and multiple _mirrored_ vdev based root pool you can define these defaults.
+  * If you always want a 3 disk setup to have a _mirrored_ boot pool with a _raidz_ root pool, but a 4 disk setup should use a _raidz_ boot pool and multiple _mirrored_ vdev based root pool you can define these defaults.
 * The size of boot and swap partitions can be defined to a standard value for single device and mirrored setups or a different value for raidz setup.
 * UEFI Booting can be enabled and will be used when detected, it will fall back to Legacy BIOS booting when not detected.
 * The installation is configurable to be a command-line only (server build) or Full Graphical Desktop installation.